kylemanna/blog.kylemanna.com/_posts/2016-11-05-gogo-inflight-wireless-with-openvpn.md

     docker run -v $OVPN_DATA:/etc/openvpn --rm -it kylemanna/openvpn easyrsa build-client-full $CLIENT nopass docker run -v $OVPN_DATA:/etc/openvpn --rm kylemanna/openvpn ovpn_getclient $CLIENT | tee $CLIENT.ovpn

-Step 3 – Copy the Client Certificate
+### Step 4 – Copy the Client Certificate

 This is up to you.
 I'd recommend `scp` to copy the `.ovpn` file to your laptop.
 You could also try to `cat $CLIENT.ovpn` and copy-paste the certificate, but don't screw it up.

-Step 4 – Setup OpenVPN on Your Client
+### Step 5 – Setup OpenVPN on Your Client

-This is up to you, but I'll give you a hint at what I've tried:
+This is up to you as well, but I'll give you a hint at what I've tried:

 * Linux: Simple as `sudo openvpn --config $CLIENT.ovpn` after installing the `openvpn` package.
 * macOS: [Tunnelblick Project](https://tunnelblick.net/) and import the `$CLIENT.ovpn` package.